Edges

 How Condition Expressions Work

 The condition field accepts a JavaScript expression that will be evaluated to determine if the edge should be taken.
-The expression has access to the current agent state through the state variable.
+The expression has access to the current agent state through the state variable and the previous node's result through the lastNodeResult variable.

-The condition is automatically wrapped in a function that provides the state context:
+The condition is automatically wrapped in a function that provides the state and lastNodeResult result context:

 Supported Expression Types